image-js/hog/README.md

-# HOG feature descriptor (Histogram of oriented gradients)
+# HOG features (Histogram of oriented gradients)

 ## Principe

-The main feature of this repository will compute the [HOG descriptor](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) of an image.
-The HOG descriptors are useful for image recognition and image detection.
-You can find a good tutorial about HOG descriptors [here](http://mccormickml.com/2013/05/09/hog-person-detector-tutorial/).
+The main feature of this repository will compute the [HOG features](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) of an image.
+The HOG features (called HOG descriptor too) are useful for image recognition and image detection.
+You can find a good tutorial about HOG features [here](http://mccormickml.com/2013/05/09/hog-person-detector-tutorial/).

 ## Usage